xuyiqing/panelview_stata/README.md

 Please report bugs to  hongyumou5@gmail.com or yiqingxu@stanford.edu.

-We thank Yifan Huang for the initial coding and Ziyi Liu for the kind suggestion.
+We thank Yifan Huang for an early version of the program and Ziyi Liu for helpful suggestions.

 ------